How to Lose Weight the Right Way, the Healthy Way

 12. Excessive alcohol consumption

 Now that we’re clear on the many factors that contribute to weight gain, let’s consider some other key points.

 Weight loss rate varies from person to person

 Some people lose weight at a slow but steady pace, some drop a great deal fast at the onset, only for it to plateau shortly after, while others lose a little in the initial stages but more farther down the road in the weight loss journey.
 There is no cookie-cutter formula.

 Work on short term weight loss goals

 Small goals are easier to reach than larger ones.
 Instead of trying to lose 40 pounds, work towards shedding 5.
 Doing so will build confidence and motivate to keep going.

 Exercise is not a ticket to unhealthy eating

 Some people feel that they earned the right to overeat or treat themselves to unhealthy foods because they ran 10k, spent 45 minutes lifting weights or took part in an hour-long spin class.
 This may be true when you have the metabolism of a 15-year-old, but for most of us this isn’t the case.
 Believing so can undermine your goal of maintaining a healthy weight.
 While the benefits of regular exercise cannot be glossed over, nutrition reigns supreme.
-Ask most experts and they’ll tell you the same.
+Ask most experts, including our sports nutritionist and dietitian, and they’ll tell you the same.

 Be mindful of what, when and how much you’re eating.
 Do you see any triggers?

 Self-awareness can prove a useful tool when looking for healthy ways to lose weight, allowing you to make swift adjustments that can ultimately be the difference maker.

 Mental health conditions and accompanying stress can certainly lead to unhealthy food choices as a way of coping.